Fire Extinguishers

 NEW REGULATION/S - Fire extinguishers must be replaced 12 years after manufacture.

-The new fire extinguisher regulations effective on April 20, 2022 may seem a little confusing, but if you know the model year of your boat, they boil down to two simple points.
+The new fire extinguisher regulations going into effect on April 20, 2022 may seem a little confusing, but if you know the model year of your boat, they boil down to two simple points.

 Vessel Length and Fire Extinguisher Type Table